 The FusionPlay Heroes base game pack comes with two character cards (Donar and Sir.
 ShieldaLot) and their six action cards – so a total of 14 NFC enabled playing cards in total.
 You also get a short but sweet Game Manual and a Strategy Card which is used as a quick guide to what the various symbols on the cards mean.
 You also receive two rather ingenious ‘Smart Phone Trays’.
 These are two branded plastic stands with rubber legs which you place your phone on top of so you can easily slide your chosen card under the phone in order to be read by the NFC reader.

-The base game also comes in a small metal tin so you can carry your cards around safely and in a container which won’t allow them to be accidentally scanned.
+The base game also comes in a small metal tin so you can carry your cards around safely and in a container that won’t allow them to be accidentally scanned.
 I know this won’t be an issue in most places but here in the UK, some of our shops have NFC readers on the doors to catch thieves, so the case will block them from getting picked up if you’re carrying them around with you.

 Also, if you wish to expand your collection and play with a few different characters, you can also buy two expansion packs to the game, Kim Oh No and Titchy & Snooks.
 Each pack comes with the same strategy guide as above and a new character card along with their six action cards.